NikkaLuna/Pet_Health_Companion_Android_App/README.md

 ## Overview

-The Pet Health Companion is a minimum viable product (MVP) created in Android Studio, an Android app development environment.
+The Pet Health Companion, developed in Android Studio, is a user-friendly platform designed to streamline pet care management.

-It aims to maximize the joy and bonding of pet ownership while decreasing the stress and overwhelm.
-It features appointment tracking, reminders, sharing capabilities, a search report, and customization options to meet the diverse needs of pet owners.
+Serving as a centralized hub for scheduling, sharing, and receiving reminders for appointments, it aims to enhance the joy of pet ownership while minimizing the stress.

+Key features include appointment tracking, customizable reminders, report search functionality, and sharing options tailored to diverse pet owner needs.

 - ## Video Demonstration